amitjoy/amitjoy.github.com/_posts/2016-01-28-Lazy-Evaluation-in-Your-Program.md

 ---
 layout: post
-category : Java 8
+title: "Java Lazy Evaluation"
+author: Amit Kumar Mondal
+modified:
+excerpt:
-tagline: "Java Lazy Evaluation" tags : [Java 8, lambda]
+tags: [Java 8, lambda]
 ---
-{% include JB/setup %}

 Just few days back, I stumbled upon an article in DZone about implementing Lazy Evaluation in your current program.
 Those of you who are quite acquainted with Java 8 Higher Order Functions or Lambda Expressions, might have already used stream based Higher Order Functions which facilitates us with the opportunity for Lazy Evaluation.